junxit/us-congress-bills-117/metadata.md

 - 2022-03-09 — Placed on the Union Calendar, Calendar No. 195.
 - 2022-03-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-266.
 - 2022-03-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-266.
+- 2022-03-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-03-15 — Considered under suspension of the rules. (consideration: CR H3728-3729)
+- 2022-03-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3197.
+- 2022-03-15 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2022-03-16 — Considered as unfinished business. (consideration: CR H3760-3761)
+- 2022-03-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 4 (Roll no. 75). (text: 3/15/2022 CR H3728)
+- 2022-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 4 (Roll no. 75).(text: 3/15/2022 CR H3728)